heineborell/grand_tours/README.md

 # Grand Tours Analysis - 2025 Erdos Group Project

 ## Background and Project Overview:

 The first objective of our project is to gather historic and training data of pro-athletes from [ProCyclingStats](https://www.procyclingstats.com) (PCS) and [Strava](https://www.strava.com) websites.
 Using the database created, we then train several models to predict the winner of a Stage of one of the three Grand Tours.

 ## Authors

 - [Yonas Getachew](https://github.com/yonasG)
 - [Neal Edgren](https://github.com/nedgren)
 - [Deniz Olgu Devecioglu](https://github.com/heineborell)

 ## Stakeholders:

 - Athletes and coaches who wish to compare their performance and predict their time.
 - Sports performance companies.
 - Betting websites.

 ## Key Performance Indicators

 Root mean squared error (RMSE) and mean absolute percentage error (MAPE)

 ## Data

-We scraped from PCS and Strava:
+We scraped from PCS and Strava then stored in a SQLite database:

 - **Grand tours data from PCS**: For a given tour and year and for each of the stages in that tour we have the name of participants, winner time and average speed, PCS profile score (to measure difficulty), vertical meters, and Startlist quality (to measure competitiveness), and how they stage was won (solo breakaway or sprint of a group).
 - **Strava race-training data**: for a given activity-id and athlete-id we have name, vertical distance, and grade of a segment.
 We also have the time, speed, watt, and heart rate of the athlete.

+- For detailed information about the database see [Appendix](#appendix).

 ## Data Preprocessing

 A small library of functions was built to clean and collate the data using [Pydantic](https://docs.pydantic.dev/latest/) to ensure consistency of data types.

 ## Modeling Approaches

 - **Aggregate Model**: Combines race times for 2020-2023 in conjunction with aggregated athlete workout data, in order to predict race times for 2024.
 - **Segment Model**: Uses segments from fast workout rides to try predicting race times, with a different model trained for each athlete.